Iraq

 Family law

-Citizens have, according to the Constitution, the right to choose between a civil or religious court in matters of personal status, like marriage, divorce, inheritance, and custody.
+According to the Constitution, citizens have the right to choose between a civil or religious court in matters of personal status, like marriage, divorce, inheritance, and custody.
 Should a religious court be chosen, and one of the parties to the dispute is from an unrecognized faith, Islamic law applies.
-If the same dispute were taken to a civil court, the court is required to consult the religious authority of a non-Muslim party for its opinion and use it as the basis of its judgement.
+If the same dispute were taken to a civil court, the court is required to consult the religious authority of a non-Muslim party for its opinion and use it as the basis of its judgment.
 In Iraqi Kurdistan, there are separate courts used for personal disputes between members of the same religion, while the civil status courts handle all other cases.26”Iraq” chapter in 2022 Report on International Religious Freedom, Office of International Religious Freedom, US Department of State, https://www.state.gov/reports/2022-report-on-international-religious-freedom/iraq/

 Discrimination against women and minorities